 Based on over twelve months of research and documentation across eleven states, The Spaces We Inherit features a selection of photographs that show the exact or approximate location where individuals were lynched or murdered, reflecting not just the universality and mundanity of physical space but the simultaneous nature of presence and absence - what is both seen and not seen.
 The photographs also serve a dual function: the direct, systemic recording of historical places and the memorialization of the individuals who suffered there.

 This series also features portraits and stories with individuals who have direct connections to the physical locations and historical events, while others explore race relations in a broader context.
 The interviews have been edited for length and clarity and were conducted between 2016-2017.

-As Jelani Cobb writes in the introduction to The Spaces We Inherit:
+Jelani Cobb writes in the introduction to The Spaces We Inherit: